Kong/datakit-filter/docs/datakit.md

 The `_headers` nodes produce maps from header names to their values.
 Keys are header names are normalized to lowercase.
-Values are always an array of strings, even when there is a single header value.
+Values are strings if there is a single instance of a header, or arrays of strings if there are multiple instances of the same header.

-The `_body` nodes produce either raw strings of JSON objects, depending on their corresponding `Content-Type` values.
+The `_body` nodes produce either raw strings or JSON objects, depending on their corresponding `Content-Type` values.

 [serde-json]: https://docs.rs/serde_json/latest/serde_json/